-18 September 2023–Thanks to a generous gift from his sister, Suzanne, a new fund at SSA will honor the life and accomplishments of Paul Andrew Spudich (1950-2019) by supporting the professional development of Society members at the beginning of their careers in seismology.
+18 September 2023–A new fund at SSA honors the life and accomplishments of Paul Andrew Spudich (1950-2019) by supporting the professional development of Society members at the beginning of their careers in seismology.

 Through The Paul Andrew Spudich Fund, SSA will establish the Paul Andrew Spudich Travel Grant program, which will begin by issuing one travel grant of up to $3,500 in March 2024 to support student or early-career members with a research focus in earthquake source physics or ground motion prediction, areas Spudich made important contributions to during his distinguished career as a seismologist with the U.S. Geological Survey (USGS).
 The application period will open in February.